The challenges we face won’t be solved by the same parties that created them.

 The Challenges we face in the 54th.

-Healthcare is another growing concern, especially in rural communities where access is limited and providers are stretched thin.
-We need to make it easier for nurses and doctors to work in our area, expand telehealth, and support local clinics.
-We also need to connect that with stronger education and training programs, especially in high demand fields like nursing, teaching, and skilled trades, so our young people can build a future here instead of somewhere else.
+Healthcare remains another growing concern, particularly in rural areas.
+We need to make it easier for nurses and doctors to work here, expand telehealth, and support local clinics.
+At the same time, we should strengthen education and training in high demand fields like nursing, teaching, and skilled trades so young people can build a future here instead of being forced to leave.